- Normal precautions

 - Your entire trip, from departure to return.
 Consider an annual multi-trip policy if you’re making more than one trip in the year.

 - Personal liability cover (in case you’re sued for causing injury or damaging property).

 - Any extra activities you intend to do that are excluded from standard policies (e.g. water sport activities such as jet skiing or other extreme sports).

 Exclusions: You should know most insurance policies will not cover drink or drug-related incidents.

 EU passport holders no longer require a visa to visit Armenia.
 The entrance stamp is valid for a period of 90 days only.
-Children arriving on an Irish passport with parents entering Armenia on an Armenian passport will require an Armenian passport to leave the country; this is stated in Armenian law.

 If you intend to stay in Armenia longer than 90 days, you must register with the OVIR (Administration Department for Passports and Visas):